TITLE 77: PUBLIC HEALTH

 has training and experience in food service supervision and management in a military service equivalent in content to the programs in the second, third or fourth paragraph of this definition.

-Dietitian – a person who is a licensed dietitian as provided in the Dietetic and Nutrition Services Practice Act [225 ILCS 30].
+Dietitian – a person who is a licensed dietitian as provided in the Dietitian Nutritionist Practice Act.

 Direct Supervision – work performed under the guidance and direction of a supervisor who is responsible for the work, who plans work and methods, who is available on short notice to answer questions and deal with problems that are not strictly routine, who regularly reviews the work performed, and who is accountable for the results.

-Director – the Director of the Department of Public Health or designee.
+Director – the Director of Public Health or his or her designee.
 (Section 1-110 of the Act)

 Director of Nursing Service – the full-time Professional Registered Nurse who is directly responsible for the immediate supervision of the nursing services.